torbenmoeller/pluvial/content/post/setup-dev-environment/index.md

 {{< / highlight >}}

 # Further Reading
-* Every script can be found in [this GitHub project](https://github.com/torbenmoeller/setup-scripts)
+* Every script can be found in [this GitHub project](https://github.com/torbenmoeller/setup-scripts).
 * In order to use the script after a fresh installation of Windows, you have to store them externally.
   GitHub or an external hard drive are good solutions.
-* Winget is open source, so share your feedback or contribute on [GitHub](https://github.com/microsoft/winget-cli)
+* Winget is open source, so share your feedback or contribute on [GitHub](https://github.com/microsoft/winget-cli).
 * [winstall.app](https://winstall.app/) is a helpful website to find software you may want to add to your scripts.
-* Installing .zip files is [not yet supported](https://github.com/microsoft/winget-cli/issues/140), so tools like terraform, helm, maven have to be installed manually.
+* Installing .zip files is [not yet supported](https://github.com/microsoft/winget-cli/issues/140), so tools like terraform, helm or maven have to be installed manually.
 * [Chocolatey](https://chocolatey.org/) can be used together with winget or as an alternative.
   Chocolatey also supports installation of zip files.